enyojs/enyo-docs/developer-guide/deploying-apps/platform-specific-deployment.md

 % Platform-Specific Deployment

-The instructions that follow assume that you have completed the development phase of an Enyo-based application as well as the optimization phase (i.e., running the `deploy` script and removing any unnecessary files from the project) and that you are now ready to create a final product for deployment to your platform of choice.
+The instructions that follow assume that you have completed the development phase of an Enyo-based application as well as the optimization phase (i.e., running `enyo pack` with production options to remove any unnecessary files from the project) and that you are now ready to create a final product for deployment to your platform of choice.

 ## Deploying as a Mobile Application